kod4n/cluster-mgmt-service/README.md

 APIs can be found at `http://localhost:<configured port>/swagger`

 ## Contributing
-If you are interesting in contributing to this project please read the [contribution](CONTRIBUTING.md) and [pull request](PR_GUIDELINES.md) guidelines.
+If you are interested in contributing to this project please review the [contribution guidelines](https://github.com/cratekube/cratekube/blob/master/CONTRIBUTING.md).
 Thank you for your interest in CrateKube!